 Ronneburg Mining District

-Dr. Robertson has acted as an advisor and study leader for numerous investigation, evaluation and designs for various aspects of mines remediation, initially as the Project Principal and Senior technical leader for SRK teams and studies and since 1995 on behalf of Robertson GeoConsultants Inc. Earlier studies complied a review of the entire Ronneburg mining complex data and the development of a comprehensive water balance and geochemical balance for the entire area to allow alternative long term remediation and contaminant release strategies to be developed and their effectiveness assessed.
-This study resulted in the development of a number of new "control" concepts including the C zone concept and the potential of developing a hydraulic cage.
+Dr. Robertson has acted as an advisor and study leader for numerous investigations, evaluations and designs for various aspects of the mine’s remediation, initially as the Project Principal and Senior technical leader for SRK studies and since 1995 on behalf of RGC.
+Earlier studies complied a review of the entire Ronneburg mining complex data and the development of a comprehensive water balance and geochemical balance for the entire area to allow alternative long term remediation and contaminant release strategies to be developed and their effectiveness assessed.
+This study resulted in the development of a number of new “control” concepts including the C zone concept and the potential of developing a hydraulic cage.

-RGC also participated in the performance (with Wismut and other Wismut consultants) in the development of risk analyses for alternative tailings remediation methods to enable the alternative which provided the best long term cost benefits to be identified and to provide a rational for alternative selection.
+RGC also participated (with Wismut and other Wismut consultants) in the development of risk analyses for alternative tailings remediation methods to enable the alternative which provided the best long term cost benefits to be identified and to provide a rational for alternative selection.

 Jakubick, A.T., Gatzweiler, R., Mager, D., and Robertson, A. MacG.
 (1997) The Wismut Waste Rock Pile Remediation Program of the Ronnenburg Mining District, Germany.
 In: Fourth International Conference on Acid Rock Drainage, May 31 to June 6, 1997.
 Vancouver, B.C., Canada, p.
 1285 – 1301.